lowleveldesign/debug-recipes/debugging-using-windbg/windbg-debugging.md

 ### Watch trace ###

-**wt** is a very powerful command and might be excellent at revealing what the function under the cursor is doing, eg.
+**wt** is a very powerful command and might be excellent at revealing what the function under the cursor is doing, eg. (-oa displays the actual address of the call sites, -or displays the return register values):

 ```
 0:000> wt -l1 -oa -or